Tubbz-alt/pbg/README.md

 This project is still a work-in-progress.
 Updates will be forthcoming.
 -  Implement `pbg_evaluate`.
 How can an explicit dictionary representation be avoided?
+   + Basic implementation provided for pbg_evaluate.
+KEY literals are not yet resolved via dictionary lookup.
 -  Add error handling!
 -  Fix `pbg_gets`: short-circuit evaluation once buffer is full, restore `gets`-like behavior and size buffer precisely.
 -  Re-add whitespace insensitivity.